Explicit formulae and topological descriptions of action-minimizing sets of a full shift with an uncountable alphabet $[0,1]$: Equivalence on the Aubry set

 \subsection{Smallness of the quotient Aubry set}

 We now analyze a more topological aspect of the Aubry set and the equivalence relation $\sim_{\varphi}$ on it.
-Note that, as mentioned at the beginning of this section, we always assume that $\varphi$ is 2-locally constant, and satisfies $(H_3)$ and $(H_4)$, i.e., $\varphi(\underline{x})=h(x_0,x_1)$ for some $h \in \mathcal{H}$.
+Note that, as mentioned at the beginning of this section, we always assume that $\varphi$ depends on the first two coordinates, and satisfies $(H_3)$ and $(H_4)$, i.e., $\varphi(\underline{x})=h(x_0,x_1)$ for some $h \in \mathcal{H}$.
 The following proposition is easy. \begin{proposition}[Main Theorem ~\ref{thm:Aubry_small}(i)] The Aubry set $\Omega_{\varphi}$ is isometric to $\mathrm{m}_h\subset\R$. \end{proposition} \begin{proof} By Main Theorem~\ref{thm:aubry}, it holds that

 Consider a map $\xi:\mathrm{m}_h\to \Omega_{\varphi}$ given by $\xi(a)=a^\infty$.
 Clearly, this map is surjective.
 Moreover, we have which implies that $\xi$ is a bijective isometry from $(\mathrm{m}_h,d_\R)$ to $(\Omega_\varphi,d_X)$. \end{proof}